driessene/acoustic_camera/readme.md

 - num_channels - int: The number of elements of the incoming data
 - method - str: The method of which to apply the filter
   - lfilter: [Normal convolusion](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.lfilter.html)
   - filtfilt: [apply the filter forwards, then backwards again](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.filtfilt.html#scipy.signal.filtfilt).
 This guaranties that the phase of the data is not changed **(this is very important for DoA estimators)**, but squares the response of the filter.
 This is recommended over lfilter for this reason.
-Note that this is a non-causal operation, but that is okay since all data is know in the block.
+Note that this is a non-causal operation, but that is okay since all data is known in the block.
 - remove_offset - bool: Sets the DC component of the data to zero if true.
 - normalize - bool: Set the maximum value of the signal to one if true.